 I conducted my audit in accordance with Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
+My responsibilities under the standards are described in the 'Auditor's Responsibilities for the Audit of the Financial Statements' section of my report.

-I am independent of the Trust in accordance with the auditor independence requirements of:
+I am independent of the Trust in accordance with the requirements of the:

-- Australian Auditing Standards - ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 'Code of Ethics for Professional Accountants' (the Code).
+- Australian Auditing Standards - Accounting Professional and Ethical Standards Board's APES 110 'Code of Ethics for Professional Accountants' (APES 110).

-I have also fulfilled my other ethical responsibilities in accordance with the Code.
+I have fulfilled my other ethical responsibilities in accordance with APES 110.

-The PF&A Act further promotes independence by ensuring the Auditor-General and the Audit Office of New South Wales are not compromised in their roles by:
+Parliament promotes independence by ensuring the Auditor-General and the Audit Office of New South Wales are not compromised in their roles by:

-- providing that only Parliament, and not the executive government, can remove an Auditor-General - mandating the Auditor-General as auditor of public sector agencies, but precluding the provision of non-audit services.
+- providing that only Parliament, and not the executive government, can remove an Auditor-General - mandating the Auditor-General as auditor of public sector agencies - precluding the Auditor-General from providing non-audit services.